Skip to main content

 Low vitamin A levels

-Amvuttra (vutrisiran) can cause the vitamin A level in your blood to drop.
-This can lead to problems such as poor night vision and raise your risk for infections.
-Your provider might ask you to take a vitamin A supplement while you're being treated with this medication.
-But don't take more vitamin A than directed by your provider because doing so can cause severe headache, nausea, dizziness, and muscle aches.
-Let your provider know if you're experiencing blurry vision or trouble seeing at night, which are common symptoms of low vitamin A levels.
+Amvuttra (vutrisiran) can lower the vitamin A in your blood, which might cause problems like poor night vision and raise your risk of infections.
+Your prescriber might recommend a vitamin A supplement while you're taking this medication.
+But don't take more than directed since too much vitamin A causes severe headache, nausea, dizziness, and muscle aches.
+Let your care team know if you notice blurry vision or trouble seeing at night because these can be signs of low vitamin A.

 dosage